Senimetu/Palmora-Group-Employee-Analysis-and-Dashboard/README.md

 🎯 **Objective**

-To perform exploratory data analysis (EDA) on Palmoria Grouo data and generate actionable insights using PowerBI tools such as tables, functions, charts, and dashboards to generate the required variables.
+To perform exploratory data analysis (EDA) on Palmoria Group data and generate actionable insights using PowerBI tools such as tables, functions, charts, and dashboards to generate the required variables.

 🧾 **Dataset Description**

-The dataset contains information from Amazon product site:
+The dataset contains information from Palmoria Group data:

 Name, Gender, Department, Salary, Regions, Rating, Dept-Rating, Bonus Rating, Annual Bonus, Total Pay, Salary Band.